basic building blocks

 in certain environments.

-Use BrwsrCtx.execute(java.lang.Runnable)
+Use BrwsrCtx.execute(java.lang.Runnable) in

 multi-threaded environment to execute your code on the browser thread.